trevp/tripledh/tripledh.md

     2. Alice -> Bob: AE(SKA, <data>)*
     2. Alice <- Bob: AE(SKB, <data>)*

-Compared to this, TripleDH has smaller messages and doesn't require implementing signatures (in some variants).
+The signatures add "strong forward secrecy" similar to TripleDH with a signed ephemeral.
+TripleDH has the advantage of smaller messages and doesn't require signatures in some variants.
 TripleDH is also more robust if a single ephemeral key is compromised.
-By itself, the only attack such a compromise allows is impersonating parties to the victim while the victim uses that key.
+In TripleDH such a compromise might enable weak forward secrecy attacks, and allows impersonating parties to the victim while the victim uses that key.
 But above, such a compromise also allows permanent impersonation *of* the victim, and passive decryption of all communications involving the compromised key.

 In more complex signature-based key agreements, like [SIGMA][], each party signs values from the other.
 This adds robustness against